haolingdong-msft/metrics-advisor-poc/archboard.md

   **Code**: https://github.com/haolingdong-msft/metrics-advisor-poc/commit/effbe61a64dde133d47779b4787f17d91809e495

 With pure DPG code, we need to add query parameters to `RequestOptions` by ourselves.
-In the `PagedIterable` response, when iterating each page, we get the `BinaryData` object.
+In the `PagedIterable` response, when iterating each page, we get the `BinaryData` object, we need to tranform it to `DataFeed` object by ourselves.

 ```
  RequestOptions requestOptions = new RequestOptions();